mackerelio/go-check-plugins/check-aws-cloudwatch-logs/README.md

-  -c, --critical-over=CRITICAL                           Trigger a critical if matched lines is over a number -s, --state-dir=DIR                                    Dir to keep state files under -r, --return                                           Output matched lines
+  -c, --critical-over=CRITICAL                           Trigger a critical if matched lines is over a number -s, --state-dir=DIR                                    Dir to keep state files under -r, --return                                           Output matched lines -t, --max-retries=MAX-RETRIES                          Maximum number of retries to call the AWS API
 ```

 Note that for `--pattern` argument, you can use the syntax described in [Filter and Pattern Syntax - Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).
 This is not a regular expression.